There are specific road rules that apply to motorists towing caravans, camper trailers, horse floats, boats and more:

 Be courteous in sharing the road with other users.
 Check your rear vision mirror regularly to see if traffic is building up behind you.
 If you are holding up traffic, pull over and stop when it is safe to do so.
 There are 1,648 Main Roads WA rest stops and amenities around WA to avoid fatigue.

 If you wish to drive on unsealed roads in remote areas, ensure that your caravan or camper trailer is built to handle these tough conditions (check with the manufacturer).
 Make sure it has four-wheel-drive tyres with a high clearance and upgraded suspension that can withstand corrugations and rough road surfaces.

 Believe it or not, there is a right and a wrong way to pack your caravan.
 The latter can lead to building a fruitful relationship with your insurance provider, while the former will lead to a holiday that’s remembered for all the right reasons.
 Naturally, the information on this site is general in nature and should not be used as a substitute for professional advice or training – which we very much recommend!

 The key is to place most of the weight over the axles, followed by the front of the van and finally the rear.
 Of course, there is more to consider such as not exceeding the maximum load specified by the trailer manufacturer, so be sure to seek professional advice before hitting the road.

-Just like the ballast on a ship, the lower the center of gravity, the more stable the caravan
+Just like the ballast on a ship, the lower the centre of gravity, the more stable the caravan

-Going caravaning?
+Going caravanning?
 Make sure you check out our Give a Caradamn pre-travel checklist!

 Before purchasing a caravan or trailer, it’s critical you give careful consideration to your vehicle’s towing mass and construction prior to purchase.
 The towing mass (or towing rating) is found under the towing section in the vehicle manufacturer’s handbook.
 The rating will include a trailer weight capacity and a trailer ball weight capacity, both of which must not be exceeded.